Şahinde Hanım: Life

 Şahinde Hanım was born in 1895 in Sivas.
 Born as Kezban, she was a member of Abkhazian princely family, Marshania.
-Her father was Prince Abdülkadir Hasan Bey Marshania, (1862 - 1917) an office in the Ottoman army whose family had migrated from the Caucasus, and her mother was Princess Mevlüde İnal-lpa (1862 - 1937), also an Abkhazian.
+Her father was Prince Abdülkadir Hasan Bey Marshania, (1862 - 1917) an officer in the Ottoman army whose family had migrated from the Caucasus, and her mother was Princess Mevlüde İnal-lpa (1862 - 1937), also an Abkhazian.
 She had three brothers, Ismail Bey, Ali Bey, and Reşid Bey, and two sisters, Pakize who had been renamed Mislimelek Hanım (1883 - 1955), and Hatice who had been renamed Aşubican Hanım (1891 - 1955).

 At a young age, she and her sister were sent to Istanbul to their aunt Nazikeda Kadın, who had been married to then Şehzade Vahideddin (future Sultan Mehmed VI).
-Here her name according to the custom of the Ottoman court was changed to Şahinde.
-She and her sister went onto serve Nazikeda as ladies-in-waiting to her.
+There, her name was changed to Şahinde, according to the custom of the Ottoman court.
+She and her sister went on to serve Nazikeda as ladies-in-waiting to her.
 Sometime later her sister married, and left the palace, while she didn't marry, and continued to serve Nazikeda as second lady-in-waiting.

 When Sultan Mehmed was deposed, he went into exile on 17 November 1922, leaving his family behind in Istanbul.
-During this time the revolutionaries closed Nazikeda along with her ladies-in-waiting, including Şahinde in the Feriye Palace.
+During this time the revolutionaries confined Nazikeda along with her ladies-in-waiting, including Şahinde in the Feriye Palace.
 After Nazikeda also went into exile on 10 March 1924, Şahinde stayed in Istanbul.
 She was eventually acquitted by the Turkish Parliament.
-On the day of her release Şahinde was stabbed by a fanatical revolutionary in the street, and died a short time later in because of her serious injury on 15 March 1924 in Istanbul.
+On the day of her release Şahinde was stabbed by a fanatical revolutionary in the street, and died a short time later because of her serious injury on 15 March 1924 in Istanbul.
 She was buried in Eyüp cemetery.